WELCOME TO HOLY REDEEMER BAPTISMS

 - When are Baptisms usually scheduled?

-Baptisms are usually scheduled on the 1st and 3rd Saturday of the month at 9:30 am.
-Some dates may change, so please call the parish office to confirm the date.
+Baptisms are usually scheduled and celebrated during our normally scheduled weekend masses.
+Baptisms will not be celebrated during Lent and some dates may change, so please call the parish office to confirm the date.
 No baptism will be scheduled without the completed paperwork turned in and reviewed.

 - What if my child has not been baptized and is 7 years or older?